marcopaglio/BookingApp/README.md

 There are essentially two main ways for cloning, and then using, the BookingApp project: the Git command line or the import mode of an IDE.

-> InfoPoint :information_source:: The first way is the simplest because it doesn't require any IDE or Maven installation.
+> :information_source: **InfoPoint**: The first way is the simplest because it doesn't require any IDE or Maven installation.
 Anyway, the BookingApp project was developed using Eclipse, recommended if your goal is to use an IDE.

 ### Git command line